Overview: Federal Student Aid

 Students must complete and submit the Free Application for Federal Student Aid (FAFSA) to apply for federal student aid.
 The financial aid office will use information from the FAFSA to determine whether you are eligible to receive federal grants, loans, or work study funds.
 States and schools also use the information from the FAFSA to determine whether you qualify for additional aid.

-Get a personal identification number called a Federal Student Aid PIN at www.pin.ed.gov .
-Your PIN lets you "sign" your online FAFSA, access and make corrections to your application information.
+Get a Federal Student Aid ID at https://fsaid.ed.gov/ .
+Your FSA ID lets you "sign" your online FAFSA, access and make corrections to your application information.

 Collect the documents needed to apply, including income tax returns and W-2 forms (and other records of income).
 If your tax returns are not completed at the time you apply, estimate the tax information, apply, and finalize the information later.
 Here are some items you might need: